 It seems impossible that a country below sea level can exist.
 However, The Netherlands lies in the middle of a delta of three major rivers on land, mainly below sea level.
-So how much of The Netherlands is actually below sea level?
+So, how much of The Netherlands is actually under sea level?

 26% of The Netherlands is below sea level, and 59% of The Netherlands is vulnerable to flooding by the sea in case of high tide and severe storms.
-Rising sea levels (due to climate change) and ongoing land subsidence are causing even more of The Netherlands to sink below sea level.
+Rising sea levels and ongoing land subsidence are causing the Netherlands to sink below sea level even more.

 Read on to discover how the Dutch claimed their land from the sea and held on to it for centuries.

 How much of The Netherlands is under the sea level looks like a simple question, but you must realize that the sea level varies by about 1.5 meters between low and high tide.
 This sea-level variation makes it difficult to calculate the percentage of The Netherlands below sea level.